wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

  - name: FormPolicy
 ```

-Now that we've configured everything we need to train our bot.
-We train the bot so that it uses all our custom configurations from every file.
+Now that we've configured everything we need to train our bot, we train the bot so that it uses all our custom configurations from every file.
 So in the terminal type `rasa train`.
 The bot will take a few seconds to analyze, validate, and apply the changes to the bot.
 If there is an error in the files the training will not work.

-## Testing the new bot
+## Testing the New Bot

-It Is now time to test our bot configuration.
-Open a new terminal window and type rasa run actions.
+It is now time to test our bot configuration.
+Open a new terminal window and type `rasa run actions`.

-In another terminal type rasa shell.
+In another terminal type `rasa shell`.
 We will be using a shell to test the bot.
-In the shell type hi and answer the bot's questions.
-If all is in order your bot should be asking you question after question taking in all the data.
+In the shell type `hi` and answer the bot's questions.
+If all is in order your bot should be asking you question after question, taking in all the data.
 This is FormPolicy in action.
-Once you've provided all the information the bot will submit the data to your rest API using requests as we configured in our actions.py file.
+Once you've provided all the information, the bot will submit the data to your REST API using requests we configured in our actions.py file.

-## Connecting Rasa and django
+## Connecting Rasa and Django

 We have finally finished our Django app and our Rasa bot but now we need to connect the two so that our bot can be used from our Django frontend.
 We only need to change a few things in our JavaScript code.
-We are going to make HTTP post requests to our bot and displaying the response data.
+We are going to make HTTP POST requests to our bot and display the response data.

-In the terminal where we opened the rasa shell we need to now run the rasa server for HTTP requests using the following command:
+In the terminal where we opened the Rasa shell we need to now run the Rasa server for HTTP requests using the following command:

 `rasa run -m-enable-api --cors ''*' --debug`

-This command will ensure that rasa can receive HTTP requests from a remote server using our rest channel.
+This command will ensure that Rasa can receive HTTP requests from a remote server using our REST channel.

-In the terminal, you must now have 3 servers running, one for rasa actions, rasa HTTP, and Django server for the frontend.
+In the terminal, you must now have 3 servers running, one for Rasa actions, Rasa HTTP, and Django server for the frontend.

 Navigate to URL `localhost:8000/von` where our bot UI lives and click on start campaign.
 This will send an HTTP post request to rasa by saying hi.
 You will see the bot response in the UI.